mgifos/quick-plan/README.md

-  -e, --email <value>      E-mail to login to Garmin Connect -p, --password <value>   Password to login to Garmin Connect -d, --delete             Delete all existing workouts with same names as the ones that are going to be imported.
+  -e, --email <value>      E-mail to login to Garmin Connect -p, --password <value>   Password to login to Garmin Connect -x, --delete             Delete all existing workouts with same names as the ones that are going to be imported.
   --help                   prints this usage text

   <file>                   File with a weekly based plan in CSV format